 Located just outside the main entrance, Hershey’s Chocolate World includes a ride-through “tour” of a simulated chocolate factory, free candy bar samples, the 4D Chocolate Mystery, a digital animation presentation, a huge candy store, a bakery, and an ice cream shop.

 Hersheypark offers pay-one-price all-day passes both at the gate and online.
 The water park rides are included with admission.
+ZOOAMERICA is also included with admission.
 Discount tickets are available for children and seniors.
-ZOOAMERICA is included with admission.
 The park offers reduced prices for two- and three-day admission tickets as well as "Sunset" specials for late-in-the-day entries.

 Admission is free to Hershey’s Chocolate World, which is not part of Hersheypark.
 The “factory tour” ride is complimentary, but the 4D film and other attractions require additional charges.